|

 these things taken into view,

-from any two historians relating events of equal magnitude. *
+a greater degree of harmony could not be expected from any two historians relating events of equal magnitude. *

 * The following testimony, in favor of the authenticity of the works in question, is from a late respectable writer.